lina-boljka/lina-boljka.github.io/_pages/cv.md

 * Spring 2018 - present: Member of the Young Earth System Scientist Community (YESS).
 * Spring 2017: Member of the organising committee for the PhD visiting scientist (University of Reading).
 * September 2015 - June 2016: Organised Large-scale dynamics weekly group meetings (University of Reading).
-* Aug 2014 - Feb 2026: Member of the Slovenian Meteorological Society (SMD).
+* August 2014 - February 2026: Member of the Slovenian Meteorological Society (SMD).

 <!--Collaborations (external)